-Understanding consumer reactions to demographic targeting is of utmost importance to marketing theory and practice, given its potential to be viewed as discriminatory.
-Our findings reveal that consumers do not believe different groups should be treated differently, based on factors that are irrelevant and/or uncontrollable.
-Importantly, however, by exploring the underlying psychology of these beliefs, our framework not only identifies their causes and consequences, but also offers concrete guidance for managers to improve the perceived fairness and acceptability of these practices.
+Understanding consumer reactions to demographic targeting is critical to marketing theory and practice, given the potential for these practices to be viewed as discriminatory.
+Our findings suggest that consumers do not believe different groups should be treated differently, based on factors that are irrelevant and/or uncontrollable.
+Importantly, by probing the underlying psychology of these beliefs, our framework not only identifies their causes and consequences, but also offers concrete guidance for managers.